 We cannot disconnect the word "peace" from Jesus' statement regarding Mary's "faith" and the fact that this "saved" her.
 The "peace" that she would be experiencing is directly relating to her having confidence and trust in Jesus' teachings - and thus following them.

-This means that it was the following of Jesus' teachings that was bringing Mary this "peace" in the first place.
+This means that it was the following of Jesus' teachings that was bringing Mary this tranquility in the first place.

 That is the nature of loving the Supreme Being.
 It is fulfilling.
 When we are in love with God we are completely satisfied.
 God is the Perfect Person.
 He is our Soul Mate.
 He is the Person we've been looking for our entire lives to make us complete.
-Loving Him is the only thing that can bring us real peace within.
+Loving the Supreme Being is the only thing that can bring us real peace within.